Who am I?

 My ‘flavour’ of Christianity:

-Zooming in a little closer, I would describe myself as theologically and spiritually eclectic in that I learn from many Christian thinkers and seek to incorporate many spiritual disciplines across the Christian spectrum.
-Yet, I do have a particular soft spot for the Eastern Orthodox understanding of salvation, a existential approach to faith (i.e. it’s about trust, and relational knowing), a holistic approach to faith (i.e. Jesus is Lord of all things, not just the private or public world), a mixture of the contemplative and charismatic expression of spiritual practices, and a lifestyle that seeks to live a simple Jesus-shaped life and contribute to the common good of the world in a Jesus-shaped way- and I ground all of this in the hope of Jesus’ life, death, resurrection, accession, and return.
+Zooming in a little closer, I would describe myself as a theologically and spiritually eclectic Pentecostal, in that I learn from many Christian thinkers and seek to incorporate many spiritual disciplines across the Christian spectrum, but do so within the Pentecostal tradition.
+I do have a particular soft spot for an existential approach to faith (i.e. it’s about trust, and relational knowing), a holistic approach to faith (i.e. Jesus is Lord of all things, not just the private or public world), and a enchanted & sacramental view of the world.
+Also, I live out a mixture of contemplative, liturgical, and charismatic expression of spiritual practices, and my local church community reflects this.

-Whilst I wouldn’t use the labels “conservative” and “progressive” I understand that I would stereotypically look “conservative” and “progressive” on different theological and ethical topics, but even if I do look like that, I am truly and sincerely just trying to wisely & reflectively discern truth, as opposed to merely trying to be knee-jerk “conservative” or “progressive”.
-To that end, some of the areas to which I ‘land’ on are quite nuanced and delicate, rather than purely black or white.
-However, for some, the very thought of being ‘open minded’ tends to lend itself to thinking that one might be “progressive”.
-And yet, in the same vein, when people learn that some of what I believe doesn’t lend itself to a stereotypical “progressive” view, then I tend to be labelled as “conservative”.
-Either way, if that’s how I am seen then I can’t control that.
-Yet once again, not trying to be either.
+Whilst I wouldn’t use the labels “conservative” and “progressive”, I understand that I would stereotypically look “conservative” and “progressive” on different theological and ethical topics depending on how the culture chooses to label certain views.
+For example, I see sex as most ideally had in a marriage, and between a man and a woman (Often labeled “conservative”), but I also believe that the way of Jesus seeks to avoid killing people at all costs (Which is often labelled as “progressive”).
+But even if I do look like “conservative” or “progressive” on some things, I am truly and sincerely just trying to wisely & reflectively discern truth, as opposed to merely trying to be knee-jerk “conservative” or “progressive”.
+To that end, some of the areas to which I ‘land’ on are quite nuanced and delicate, rather than purely black or white, whilst hopefully still being clear and taking a stand on things.